MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection-automatically.md

 1. Confirm that the target and host PCs are connected to a network hub or switch using an appropriate network cable.

-2. Use one of the following procedures to determine the IP address of the host computer.

-3. On the host computer, open a Command Prompt window and enter *IPConfig* to display the IP configuration.
+2. On the host computer, open a Command Prompt window and enter *IPConfig* to display the IP configuration.

-4. In the command output, locate the IPv4 address of the Ethernet adapter.
+3. In the command output, locate the IPv4 address of the Ethernet adapter.

     ```
     ...